-Our Valentine's Day confession: Cooking up a three-course meal at home sounds romantic, but clean-up duty—not so much.
+Cooking a three-course meal at home sounds romantic, but clean-up duty—not so much.
 Skip the dishes and head out for a Valentine’s Day dinner at one of L.A.’s most romantic restaurants, where prix-fixe menus abound and meals are made for sharing.
-Whether you’re clinking glasses on a rooftop bar or slurping oysters at an aphrodisiac-inspired feast, these dinner deals will have you falling in love all over again.
+This year, some of L.A.’s best restaurants are pulling out all the stops with bourbon carts, champagne and oysters, and some of the best views in the city.
+Whether you’re clinking glasses on a rooftop bar or cozying up by the fire, these dinner deals will have you falling in love all over again.

 RECOMMENDED: See more Valentine’s Day in Los Angeles

 What: Let Suzanne Goin and the wine do the talking at this cozy-yet-sleek rustic restaurant and wine bar.
 Her cooking seductively whispers I value you, I wouldn’t have brought us here otherwise, also you look great in this candlelight and seriously how gorgeous is this patio?, and her four-course prix-fixe Valentine’s Day menu was made for lovebirds.
 In addition to selections like ricotta gnocchi with Maine lobster, smoked tomato and pea shoots; soft polenta with wild mushrooms, mascarpone and swiss chard; and oven-roasted Manila clams in sherry and green garlic, guests can warm up to shared plates such as lamb shank for two or roasted chicken for the table.

 Price: $115 per person, with $40 wine pairing available